 and stopband edge frequency values.
 For narrowband lowpass filters

 highpass filters, specify

 f so that

 dev is a two-element vector that contains

-the peak ripple or deviation (linear) allowed for both the passband
+the peak ripple or deviation (in linear units) allowed for both the

 ifir design algorithm achieves an efficient